Exploring Cardiff with Doctor Who

 Feast like a Timelord

-During the filming of season eight last year, the cast and crew of the show were spotted at the Trade Street Café, located behind Cardiff Railway Station.
+During the filming of season eight in 2014, the cast and crew of the show were spotted at the Trade Street Café, located behind Cardiff Railway Station.
 The café was cordoned off for a day while the crew built the TARDIS, rehearsed lines, and probably enjoyed a snack or two.
 The menu offers a good selection of local and international classics.
 Which leads to our most important question: did The Doctor go for the grilled halloumi salad or the homemade beefburger?

 Whatever your pick for your Timelord-feast it is sure to satisfy the appetite.
 Afterwards, head back to our Park Inn by Radisson Cardiff City Centre which makes a great base for a cosmic weekend break.